 Try Open Shelving

 This narrow kitchen is laid out like so many rental apartment kitchens we’ve seen before.
-Nixing closed cabinetry in favor of shelving opens the space up dramatically, while the wall art adds a punchy bit of personality.
+Nixing closed cabinetry in favor of open shelving elevates the space dramatically, while the wall art adds a punchy bit of personality.
+It also gives an opportunity to showcase decorative dishware and other items you may normally be forced to keep behind closed doors.

 Use Modern Cabinetry

 There’s barely enough room to turn around in this tiny kitchen, but its designer did a wonderful job of preventing a claustrophobic feeling by using modern, clean cabinets.
+The sleek lines and horizontal layout give the appearance of more room, which is a bonus.
 A white color palette also helps open up the space.

 Incorporate Luxe Materials

 Sensing a theme here?
-Clean white walls and cabinets are almost always a foolproof choice for small kitchens.
+Clean white walls and cabinets are almost always a foolproof choice for small kitchens, given their ability to make a small area look larger.
 A beautiful collection of cutting boards and freshly picked blooms add a little personal style to the simple look of this kitchen.

 Play with Color